-There are six celebrations of Oktoberfest in Wyoming according to my research.
+There are only three celebrations of Oktoberfest in Wyoming according to my research.
 Although the Wyoming population is 26% German, there are only 145,000 descendants of German heritage in the state, one of the ten lowest states in absolute number.
 So you’ll just have to raise a real ruckus and drink your share of the keg at these Oktoberfests.

 Central Wyoming College Foundation Oktoberfest – Riverton, WY – October 10, 2013